 While you don’t have to be a foodie to love this day in the colorful city of Kuala Lumpur, it does involve a lot of adventurous eating – though the meals are all balanced by quite a bit of walking (so no guilt about the food consumption)!

-Make sure to grab a quick but hearty breakfast at your hotel, or with one of the many street vendors to start this day.
+Make sure to grab a quick but hearty breakfast at your hotel, or with one of the many street vendors to start this perfect day in Kuala Lumpur.
 You are in for a climb this morning!

 Just outside of Kuala Lumpur, the Batu Caves and their 272 steps are worth an early morning alarm clock.
 The main cave, the Temple Cave, is a photographer’s dream if you can get there before the crowds.